ciaranmcnulty/phpspec-talk/presentation.md

 **Mocks** or **Spies** are when we describe how we interact with objects we **command**

 * `shouldBeCalled()` or `shouldHaveBeenCalled()`
-* Maybe the real command is has side effects
-* Maybe using the real collaborator is expensive
+* Verifies that the method is called